Biology Courses

 Course Detail:

 The marine environment encompasses the majority of the Earth’s biosphere and contains tremendous biological diversity.
 This one quarter course is an introduction to the common marine organisms of the ocean and examines the abiotic and biotic factors that influence their distribution and abundance.
-Topics include basic oceanography and ecology principles, the rocky intertidal zone, coral reefs, pelagic and deep-sea communities and ocean conservation.
-Prerequisite: Honors Biology or equivalent
+Topics include basic biological oceanography and ecology principles and investigations into the rocky intertidal zone, coral reefs, pelagic and deep-sea communities and ocean conservation.
+Offered during even academic years.
+Prerequisites: BL101 and BL102 or equivalent.

 |